The Challenges and Opportunities of Shabbos Observance in Contemporary Times

 That was a question I wanted to ask at our school-wide assembly yesterday, but didn't.

 The purpose of the assembly was twofold.
-I wanted our student body to understand that everything we all want to accomplish here - whether we're students or faculty, more . . .
+I wanted our student body to understand that everything we all want to accomplish here - whether we're students . . .